 For each fraud account, FICO identifies a fraud window, starting with the date-of-first fraud and ending with the block-date.
 Transactions within a fraud window that match to reported confirmed fraud transactions are tagged as fraudulent for model training.
 Additional transactions within fraud windows may also be tagged as fraud for model training purposes in some cases.
 False positives are only tracked on non-fraud accounts, i.e., accounts that have no fraudulent transactions.
 Therefore, for fraud accounts, non-fraud transactions occurring prior to and after the fraud window are excluded from model training and evaluation.
 Since models are primarily developed on a transaction-level fraud tag, fraud detection metrics used in model evaluation only consider scores on transactions that match reported confirmed frauds.

-FICO utilizes a proprietary neural net technology called NNET08 which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.

-Model assumptions

-• SecurLock Predict risk office (FIS) is staying current on recent card related fraud threats and updating the rules/logic accordingly.

-• Clients and processors must be able to provide accurate and complete data to the model execution.

-The client’s portfolio should resemble the statistics of the model development portfolio and should be carefully monitored in terms of score distribution.

-In addition, any client’s portfolio should use the model only on those portfolios that meet the specifications outlined previously with respect to geography, product type, and transaction type.

-Please refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” and “FICO Falcon Model Governance US Credit v29 (v2.0)” for further details.
+Falcon model run neural-network models that calculate a score each time they are presented with a card transaction.
+Scores range from 1 to 999.
+The higher the score, the greater the likelihood is that the account associated with the transaction has been used fraudulently.

+The key output is the response that SecurLock Predict returns after interrogating a card transaction, whether the transaction is allowed to proceed or not.

+SecurLock also dispatches a Fraud Alert Detail Report to the bank if they are unable to contact the cardholder.
+This report is issued under the following conditions:

+A temporary block has been placed on the account.

+No fraudulent activity has been verified.

+Fraud has been confirmed, resulting in a permanent block on the account.

+The cardholder refuses to validate security measures with us, prompting a referral to the issuer.

+Suspicious callers require referral to the Financial Institution for further assistance.

+For further clarity, please refer to the User Guide document attached below: